 3321 Sterling Hall, 475 North Charter Street, Madison, WI 53706; 608-263-4703; www.womenstudies.wisc.edu

-Professors Bloch, Collins, D'Acci, Friedman, Hyde, Lepowsky, Martin, Marx Ferree, McClintock, Pondrom, Schulenburg, Tesfagiorgis, Tripp, Uttal; Associate Professors Enke, Ewig, Houck; Assistant Professors Garlough, Ipsen, Kim, Lindsey, Samuels.
-For information about faculty research interests of our faculty please see the department's faculty directory.
+Professors Collins, D'Acci, Friedman, Hyde, Lepowsky, Marx Ferree, McClintock, Schulenburg; Associate Professors Enke, Ewig, Garlough, Houck; Assistant Professors Higgins, Ipsen, Kim, Lindsey, Samuels.
+For information about faculty research interests see the department's faculty directory.

 Undergraduate advisor: Nina Valeo Cooke, 608-263-1785, firstname.lastname@example.org

 The gender and women’s studies major and certificate provide a unique background for students seeking to analyze gender and other vectors of inequality, both historically and in contemporary society, as reflected through texts, social practices, and social institutions in the U.S. and abroad.
 Our graduates have gone on to provide this kind of analysis in fields like health policy, immigration law, social work, reproductive justice, educational administration, employment policy, medicine, architectural design, and media production.